Greek unemployment falls for first time since 2008

 Greece's jobless rate has almost tripled since its debt crisis erupted in late 2009 as austerity measures caused a wave of corporate bankruptcies.
 The economy is seen shrinking for a sixth consecutive year, by 4.5 percent, in 2013.

-Despite the drop, economists cautioned that it was too early to say if the labour market had a hit a bottom.
+Despite the drop, economists cautioned that it was too early to say if the labor market had a hit a bottom.

 "The economy continues to shrink rapidly and it is difficult to see a trend reversal in the first quarter," Magginas said.